HsiangHsu/DataCompression/README.md

 in columns `[0, 1, 2, 7, 8, 9]`, then this would be shortened to
 `[0, 3, 7, 10]`.
 It is this shortened array that is then stored directly (with each value being written as a 5-bit number, which is possible since the images are only 28x28).

+Column Range Encode Differences runs a similar process, except the transpose of the difference bitmap is taken before encoding, such that the difference ranges are recorded along columns instead of rows.